-Continuous glucose monitoring (CGM) is a system that allows people to get real-time information about their Diabetes and can detect patterns in their glucose levels.
-Instead of using blood like a traditional finger-stick blood glucose meter; a CGM system that uses interstitial fluid (the clear fluid that surrounds the cells in your body) to determine a glucose value.
-CGM systems are very small implants that go in the arm or belly, that connect to a smart phone for updates and trend tracking.
+So what exactly is a Continuous glucose monitoring (CGM)?
+It is a system that allows people to get real-time information about their Diabetes and can detect patterns in their glucose levels.
+Instead of using blood like a traditional finger-stick blood glucose meter; a CGM system uses interstitial fluid (the clear fluid that surrounds the cells in your body) to determine a glucose value.
+It does this via a tiny implant that typically goes in the arm or belly & connects to an app on a smart phone to give you updates and provide trend tracking.
 This tool has proven to be extraordinarily beneficial to people living with Diabetes in many studies.

 Benefits of a CGM system

 A CGM system senses and records your glucose levels approximately every 5 minutes, which means it can show real-time patterns (rising or falling).
 In contrast, blood glucose meters provide you with only a snapshot of your blood glucose levels that particular moment.
 So, with blood glucose meters, you can take corrective action only after you learn of a high or low reading.

 CGM systems provide the ease of checking glucose levels throughout the day and can help prevent these highs and lows, without the burdensome fingerstick testing that’s associated with traditional blood glucose meters.
 It also offers better control over blood glucose levels because CGM systems can alert you if you’re getting close to a pre-set high or low, so that you can take action before it happens.